ibm-cloud-docs/vpc/faq-vsi.md

 {: #faq-vsi-2}
 {: faq}

-No.
+No, a virtual server instance must be provisioned in a subnet.

 ## Can an instance be attached to multiple VPCs?
 {: #faq-vsi-3}
 {: faq}

-No.
+No, a virtual server instance can be provisioned in only one VPC.

 ## During floating IP assignment in a VPC, a customer must specify the vNIC of the instance, is that correct?
 {: #faq-vsi-4}
 {: faq}

 Yes, and in fact, it must be the primary network interface of a server.

-## Can a vNIC on a virtual server instance in my VPC have both floating IP and private IP?
-{: #faq-vsi-5}
-{: faq}

-Yes.

 ## Imagine that instance1 in a VPC has only vNIC1 and it is attached to Subnet1.
 Subnet1 is attached to a Public Gateway (PGW).
 Can a customer still assign a floating IP to instance1?
 {: #faq-vsi-6}